Thurgood Marshall: Legal career

 Houston returned to Washington in 1938, and Marshall assumed his position as special counsel the following year.
 He also became the director-counsel of the NAACP Legal Defense and Educational Fund Inc. (the Inc Fund), which had been established as a separate organization for tax purposes.
 In addition to litigating cases and arguing matters before the Supreme Court, he was responsible for raising money, managing the Inc Fund, and conducting public-relations work.
 Marshall litigated a number of cases involving unequal salaries for African Americans, winning nearly all of them; by 1945, he had ended salary disparities in major Southern cities and earned a reputation as a prominent figure in the civil rights movement.
 He also defended individuals who had been charged with crimes before both trial courts and the Supreme Court.
 Of the thirty-two civil rights cases that Marshall argued before the Supreme Court, he won twenty-nine.
 He and W. J. Durham wrote the brief in Smith v.
 Allwright (1944), in which the Court ruled the white primary unconstitutional, and he successfully argued both Morgan v.
 Virginia (1946), involving segregation on interstate buses, and a companion case to Shelley v.
 Kraemer (1948), involving racially restrictive covenants.

+From 1939 to 1947, Marshall was a member of the Board of Directors of the American Civil Liberties Union.
+During that period, he aligned with the faction which favored a more absolutist defense of civil liberties.
+Most notably, unlike the majority of the Board, he was consistent in his opposition to Roosevelt's Executive Order 9066, which put Japanese Americans into concentration camps.
+Also, in contrast to most of the Board, Marshall charged that the prosecution of thirty-two right wing opponents of Roosevelt's pre-war foreign policy in the Sedition Trial of 1944 violated the First Amendment.

 In the years after 1945, Marshall resumed his offensive against racial segregation in schools.
 Together with his Inc Fund colleagues, he devised a strategy that emphasized the inherent educational disparities caused by segregation rather than the physical differences between the schools provided for blacks and whites.
 The Court ruled in Marshall's favor in Sipuel v.
 Board of Regents of the University of Oklahoma (1948), ordering that Oklahoma provide Ada Lois Sipuel with a legal education, although the justices declined to order that she be admitted to the state's law school for whites.
 In 1950, Marshall brought two cases involving education to the Court: McLaurin v.
 Oklahoma State Regents, which was George W. McLaurin's challenge to unequal treatment at the University of Oklahoma's graduate school, and Sweatt v.
 Painter, which was Heman Sweatt's challenge to his being required to attend a blacks-only law school in Texas.
 The Supreme Court ruled in favor of both McLaurin and Sweatt on the same day; although the justices did not overrule Plessy and the separate but equal doctrine, they rejected discrimination against African-American students and the provisions of schools for blacks that were inferior to those provided for whites.